facebook/folly/folly/docs/Benchmark.md

 ### Suspending a benchmark
 ***

-Sometimes benchmarking code must to some preparation work that is physically inside the benchmark function, but should not take part to its time budget.
+Sometimes benchmarking code must do some preparation work that is physically inside the benchmark function, but should not take part to its time budget.
 To temporarily suspend the benchmark, use the pseudo-statement `BENCHMARK_SUSPEND` as follows: